Overwatering Haworthia

 Watering on a fixed schedule rather than checking soil dryness

-This genus evolved in semi-arid parts of South Africa where rainfall arrives in unpredictable bursts followed by long dry stretches, so its whole growth rhythm is built around tolerating drought rather than expecting regular moisture — a weekly watering habit imported from a tropical houseplant collection is a fundamentally different rainfall pattern than what this plant is adapted to handle.
+This genus evolved in semi-arid parts of South Africa where rainfall arrives in unpredictable bursts followed by long dry stretches, so its whole growth rhythm is built around tolerating drought rather than expecting regular moisture — a weekly watering habit imported from a tropical houseplant collection assumes a fundamentally different rainfall pattern than what this plant is actually adapted to handle.

 Using a dense, non-succulent potting mix